 The Fiery Gizzard Area

-The Fiery Gizzard area of Tennessee's South Cumberland includes the communities of Tracy City and Monteagle, which are just 6 miles apart.
+The Fiery Gizzard area of Tennessee's South Cumberland includes the communities of Tracy City, Monteagle, and Pelham.
+Monteagle and Pelham are directly accessible from I-24, and Tracy City is about six miles east of Monteagle via US 41.

-Tracy City is the historical center of the region and access point for the major trailheads of Fiery Gizzard State Park, including the renawned Fiery Gizzard Trail, Grundy Lakes, Foster Falls and Denny Cove, which is a very popular rock climbing destination.
-The Fiery Gizzard Welcome Center is halfway between Tracy City and Monteagle.
+Tracy City is the historical center of the region and access point for the major trailheads of Fiery Gizzard State Park, including the renowned Fiery Gizzard Trail, the Grundy Lakes Historic Area, Foster Falls and Denny Cove.
+The latter two locations are very popular rock climbing destinations.
+The Fiery Gizzard Welcome and Information Center is halfway between Tracy City and Monteagle on US 41.

-Monteagle is the gateway to the South Cumberland region, with direct access to I-24.
-It has numerous options for lodging, dining and shopping and is home to the Monteagle Assembly, one of a handful of remaining Chautauqua communities dating back to the late 1800s.
+Monteagle is the gateway to the South Cumberland region, with direct access to I-24 via exits 134 and 135.
+It has numerous options for lodging, dining and shopping and is home to the Monteagle Sunday School Assembly, one of a handful of remaining Chautauqua communities dating back to the late 1800s, and a number of other historic sites and homes.

 Communities